hmchen47/DataScience/Notes/a09-FeatureSelect.md

   + SBS removing features at each iteration
     + removing a feature useless in the beginning but useful after removing more ones
     + unable to add the feature in the feature subsets
-  + solutions: LRS or sequential floating
+  + solutons: LRS or sequential floating

-    + LRS, or Plus-L, Minus-R: using two parameters L and R (both integer)
++ LRS, or Plus-L, Minus-R:
+  + using two parameters L and R (both integer)
   + repeatedly adding and removing features from the solution subset
   + $L > R$: LRS starting from the empty set of features
     + repeatedly adding L features
     + repeatedly removing R features
   + $L < R$: LRS starting from the full set of features
     + repeatedly removing R features
     + repeatedly adding L features
   + compensating for the weaknesses of SFS and SBS w/ some backtracking capabilities
   + constrain: carefully set L and R parameters w/o well-know theory to choose the optimal values

++ Sequential floating
+  + an extension of LRS
+  + determining values from the data directly than by adding and removing features for L and R
+  + the size of subset floating up and down by adding and removing features
+  + context of the floating methods
+    + step floating forward selection (SFFS): performing backward steps as long as the objective function increases
+    + step floating backward selection (SFBS): performing forward steps as long as the objective function increases
+  + algorithm for SFFS
+    1. start from an empty set
+    2. select the best feature and adding in the feature subset as SFS
+    3. select the worse feature from the subset
+    4. evaluate and check whether the object function whether improving or not by deleting the feature.
+      + deleting the feature if improving
+      + keep the feature if not improving
+    5. repeat from step 2 until stop criteria reached
+  + algorithm for SBFS
+    + start w/ a full one
+    + process w/ normal SBS
+    + add feature to improve the object function